 9. Fish Stew

 Fish stew is one of the most appetizing Bahamian breakfasts.
 This delicacy is perfect for chilly days.
-It is a combination of flavors and techniques from the American south, Haiti, and West Africa.
+It is a combination of flavors and techniques from the American South, Haiti, and West Africa.

 Grouper or snapper are typically used.
 The fish is rubbed with salt and hot peppers and left to marinate in limes and allspice until the flavors are infused.
-Like stewed conch, a roux is made then brought to a boil.
+Like a stewed conch, a roux is made and then brought to a boil.
 Onion, potatoes, celery, and thyme are sauteed, and the seasoned fish is fried in thyme-infused oil.
-Finally, everything is brought to a boil and it is ready to be served with grits, white rice or Johnny bread.
+Finally, everything is brought to a boil and it is ready to be served with grits, white rice, or Johnny bread.

 10. Chicken Souse